Harriett Gilbert: Career

-From 1983 to 1988 she was literary editor of the New Statesman and, before that, of City Limits (1981–83).
+From 1983 to 1988, she was the literary editor of the New Statesman and, before that, of City Limits (1981–83).
 She has also contributed to Time Out, The Guardian, and The Washington Post.

-From 1992 she lectured in the Department of Journalism at the City University, London, where until 2008 she was also the programme director of the MA Creative writing (novels) course.
+From 1992, she lectured in the Department of Journalism at the City University, London, where until 2008 she was also the programme director of the MA Creative Writing (novels) course.

 She wrote two short animated films, directed by Marjut Rimminen: The Stain (1992) and Many Happy Returns (1997).

 Gilbert presents one programme on BBC World Service radio: World Book Club, broadcast on the first Saturday in each month.
 About presenting for the World Service, Gilbert has said: "I think I'm doing the dream job, I just love it, and I can't think of anywhere else I'd like to be."

 Gilbert has introduced the World Service arts documentary series Close Up.
-In 2008 she stood in as presenter of the arts programme The Ticket.
+In 2008, she stood in as presenter of the arts programme The Ticket.
 She previously presented the World Service's dedicated book programme The Word.
-Besides this she has presented arts programmes for BBC Radio 4, BBC Radio 3 and BBC Four television.
+Besides this, she has also presented arts programmes for BBC Radio 4, BBC Radio 3 and BBC Four television.

-In 2011 she replaced Sue MacGregor as presenter of the Radio 4 book programme A Good Read.
+In 2011, she replaced Sue MacGregor as presenter of the Radio 4 book programme A Good Read.

 Writer and broadcaster Michael Rosen called her "one of the very best presenters of arts programmes on radio or TV".
 The Financial Times said of her, "the splendid Harriett Gilbert [...] painfully shows up certain would-be arty Radio 4 colleagues".

 She is the author of six novels, including Hotels With Empty Rooms and The Riding Mistress.
 Her non-fiction books include A Women's History of Sex and The Sexual Imagination from Acker to Zola.
-She scripted the short animated film The Stain (1991) viewable at the Internet Archive.
+She scripted the short animated film The Stain (1991).

-Although she has not published a novel since 1983 she hopes to return to writing.
+As of 2009, although she has not published a novel since 1983, she hoped to return to writing.

 She was a judge of the 2011 Independent Foreign Fiction Prize.

+Personal life

+She comes from a family of writers: her father Michael Gilbert wrote crime fiction; her paternal grandfather, Bernard Gilbert, was a poet, novelist and playwright; and her paternal grandmother, Berwyn Cuthbert, was a journalist.
+Harriett Gilbert lives in London with her painter husband, Robin Hazlewood.